Ricardosgeral/relier/README.md

  $ sudo systemctl status shutdown_button
 ```
    `Ctr + D ` to leave the terminal.
-- If you, by any reason (e.g., for debugging), need to stop the python scripts, open a terminal and type
+- If you, by any reason (e.g., for debugging), need to stop the python scripts that run on startup of the server, open a terminal and type

    ```$ sudo pkill -9 python ```